 Much like Lincoln’s Emancipation Proclamation, however, Dunmore’s Proclamation was limited in scope.
-Careful not to alienate Britain’s white Loyalist allies, the measure applied only to slaves whose masters were in rebellion against the Crown.
-The British regularly returned slaves who fled from Loyalist masters.
+Careful not to alienate Britain’s white Loyalist allies, the measure applied only to enslaved workers whose masters were in rebellion against the Crown.
+The British regularly returned enslaved people who fled from Loyalist masters.

 Dunmore placed these “Black Loyalists” in the newly formed Ethiopian Regiment and had the words “Liberty to Slaves” embroidered on their uniform sashes.
-Since the idea of escaped slaves armed with guns stirred terror even among white Loyalists, Dunmore placated the slaveholders by primarily using the runaways as laborers building forts, bridges and trenches and engaging in trades such as shoemaking, blacksmithing and carpentry.
+Since the idea of runaway enslaved people armed with guns stirred terror even among white Loyalists, Dunmore placated the slaveholders by primarily using the runaways as laborers building forts, bridges and trenches and engaging in trades such as shoemaking, blacksmithing and carpentry.
 Women worked as nurses, cooks and seamstresses.

-As manpower issues grew more dire as the war progressed, however, the British army became more amenable to arming runaway slaves and sending them into battle.
-General Henry Clinton organized an all-black regiment, the “Black Pioneers.”
-Among the hundreds of runaway slaves in its ranks was Harry Washington, who rose to the rank of corporal and participated in the siege of Charleston.
+As manpower issues grew more dire as the war progressed, however, the British army became more amenable to arming formerly enslaved people and sending them into battle.
+General Henry Clinton organized an all-Black regiment, the “Black Pioneers.”
+Among the hundreds of runaway enslaved people in its ranks was Harry Washington, who rose to the rank of corporal and participated in the siege of Charleston.

-On June 30, 1779, Clinton expanded on Dunmore’s actions and issued the Philipsburg Proclamation, which promised protection and freedom to all slaves in the colonies who escaped from their patriot masters.
-Blacks captured fighting for the enemy, however, would be sold into bondage.
+On June 30, 1779, Clinton expanded on Dunmore’s actions and issued the Philipsburg Proclamation, which promised protection and freedom to all enslaved people in the colonies who escaped from their patriot masters.
+Black men captured fighting for the enemy, however, would be sold into bondage.